 We encounter more dzo trains and donkey trains on the way.
 The trains are carrying provisions for people and the teahouse lodges uphill: cooking gas, kerosene, rice, etc. The donkey trains cannot go higher than Namche Bazaar.
 On uphill climbs, occasionally a donkey would stop for a moment, perhaps to catch a breath.
-Its beautiful eyes seem to search where to step next to continue the journey.
+Its beautiful eyes seem to search for the place where to take the next step and continue the journey.

 Porters pass us carrying loads in oversized baskets called doko, wide at the top and narrow at the bottom.
 They carry the doko on their back and support it by a head strap called namlo.
 They appear to possess superhuman powers for carrying heavy loads that can exceed their body weight.
 Furthermore, they do this feat on long, steep up hill climbs, at high elevations, where the air is thin.
 Not surprisingly, they are the most energy-efficient load-carriers in the world, per scientists from the Université Catholique de Louvain in Belgium.
 Part of the reason for the high-efficiency is thought to be their rice diet, which makes the CO2-production to oxygen-consumption ratio low – just below 1.
 As the porters walk up hill with heavy loads, they bend almost sixty degrees to the vertical, supporting themselves with a short, stout T-shaped walking stick called tokma.

 We see one tourist with a vacant expression on her face going toward Lukla on the back of a mule.
 A sherpa girl is tending the mule, walking by its side.
-Ngima thinks that the tourist is probably going back because she could not continue with the trek.
+Ngima thinks that the tourist is probably going back because she became sick and could not continue the trek.

 Ngima gets a call on his cell phone.
 He tells us that the call is from his wife who is working in cypress.
 I mistake cypress for some company or agency in Kathmandu.
 No, it is Cypress the country, Ngima clarifies.
 His wife is a household worker in Cypress, working 24 hours a day, earning €500 per month.
 Ngima is 32 and she is 30.They have a three-year old daughter, Choten, who lives with Ngima and his parents in Kathmandu.
 Ngima didn’t seem happy about the situation.
 “What to do, he says, “the economic conditions are not good in Nepal.”
 His wife is from Darjeeling in India and studied English there.
 She was working at a school for small children.
 When she lost her job, she could not find another one in Nepal.
 She will be back after three years.